Local government: Isle of Man

-Local government on the Isle of Man is partly based on the ancient parishes.
+Local government on the Isle of Man, a Crown Dependency, is partly based on the ancient parishes.
 There are four types of local authorities: a borough corporation, town commissioners, village commissioners, and parish commissioners.

 Northern Ireland

-Since 1 April 2015 Northern Ireland is divided into 11 districts.
+Since April 1, 2015 Northern Ireland is divided into 11 districts.
 Local government in Northern Ireland does not carry out the same range of functions as those in the rest of the United Kingdom.

+The Northern Ireland Local Government Association exists to represent the interests of local government in Northern Ireland and has had a specific role in representing local government to the Northern Ireland Executive and the Northern Ireland Assembly.
+Its members are the 11 local authorities in Northern Ireland.

 Scotland

 Local government in Scotland is arranged on the lines of unitary authorities, with the nation divided into 32 council areas.

+The Convention of Scottish Local Authorities (COSLA) is an umbrella organisation formed in 1975 to represent the views of Scotland's thirty-two councils to central government.

 Wales

 Wales has a uniform system of 22 unitary authorities, variously styled as county, county borough, city or city and county local authorities.
 There are also communities, equivalent to parishes.

-The Local Government Association (LGA) is the national membership body for local authorities in England and Wales.
-Its core membership is made up of 317 English councils and the 22 Welsh councils through the Welsh Local Government Association.
-Across the UK, the Association for Public Service Excellence (APSE) also works to assist local authorities in the UK to improve their frontline services.
-APSE works with more than 250 local authorities "to advise and share information and expertise on a broad range of frontline public services".